stephenkung/broad_band_equalizer/README.md

 # Broad_band_equalizer on Zynq-7020
-A broad band equalizer implementing GAL-NLMS algorithm and running on Zynq-7020 FPGA.
+A broad band equalizer implementing GAL-NLMS algorithm and running on Zynq-7020 Xilinx SOC.
 This is the Xilinx competition project I have done with my friend.

 # Resources